Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Background Literature review

 \section{Background \& Literature review}

 \textbf{Identifiability of latent variable models.} The problem of latent variables identification can be best explained with a simple example.
 Suppose observations $\vx \in \sR^{d_x}$ are generated i.i.d. by first sampling a latent vector $\vz \in \sR^{d_z}$ from a distribution $\sP_\vz$ and feeding it into a decoder function $\vf: \sR^{d_z} \rightarrow \sR^{d_x}$, i.e. $\vx = \vf(\vz)$.
 By choosing an alternative model defined as $\hat\vf := \vf \circ \vv$ and $\hat\vz := \vv^{-1}(\vz)$ where $\vv: \sR^{d_z} \rightarrow \sR^{d_z}$ is some bijective transformation, it is easy to see that the distributions of $\hat\vx = \hat\vf(\hat\vz)$ and $\vx$ are the same since $\hat\vf(\hat\vz) = \vf \circ \vv(\vv^{-1}(\vz)) = \vf(\vz)$.
 The problem of identifiability is that, given only the distribution over $\vx$, it is impossible to distinguish between the two models $(\vf, \vz)$ and $(\hat\vf, \hat\vz)$.
 This is problematic when one wants to discover interpretable factors of variations since $\vz$ and $\hat\vz$ could be drastically different.
-There are essentially two strategies to go around this problem: (i) restricting the hypothesis class of decoders $\hat\vf$~\citep{TalebJutten1999,gresele2021independent,buchholz2022function,zheng2022SparsityAndBeyond}, and/or (ii) restricting/adding structure to the distribution of $\hat\vz$~\citep{HyvarinenST19,Locatello2020Disentangling,lachapelle2022disentanglement,CITRIS}.
-By doing so, the hope is that the only bijective mapping $\vv$ keeping $\hat\vf$ and $\hat\vz$ into their respective hypothesis classes will be trivial indeterminacies such as permutations and element-wise rescalings.
+There are essentially two strategies to go around this problem: (i) restricting the hypothesis class of decoders $\hat\vf$~\citep{TalebJutten1999,gresele2021independent,leeb2021structure,moran2022identifiable,buchholz2022function,zheng2022SparsityAndBeyond}, and/or (ii) restricting/adding structure to the distribution of $\hat\vz$~\citep{HyvarinenST19,Locatello2020Disentangling,lachapelle2022disentanglement,CITRIS}.
+By doing so, the hope is that the only bijective mappings $\vv$ keeping $\hat\vf$ and $\hat\vz$ into their respective hypothesis classes will be trivial indeterminacies such as permutations and element-wise rescalings.
 Our contribution, which is to restrict the decoder function $\hat\vf$ to be additive (Definition~\ref{def:additive_func}), falls into the first category.
-The restricted function classes for decoders proposed so far do not clearly apply to images, unlike additive decoders which nicely captures their additive nature.
-Moreover, the methods that do not restrict the decoder must instead restrict/structure the distribution of the latent factors by assuming, e.g., sparse temporal dependencies~\citep{PCL17,slowVAE,ahuja2022properties,lachapelle2022partial}, conditionally independent latent variables given an observed auxiliary variable~\citep{HyvarinenST19, iVAEkhemakhem20a}, that interventions targetting the latents are observed~\citep{lachapelle2022disentanglement, CITRIS, brehmer2022weakly, ahuja2022sparse, ahuja2022interventional}, or that the support of the latents is a Cartesian-product~\citep{wang2022desiderata,roth2023Hausdorff}.
+Other restricted function classes for $\vf$ proposed in the literature include post-nonlinear mixtures~\citep{TalebJutten1999}, local isometries~\citep{Donoho2003LocalIso,Donoho2003ImageManifold,NEURIPS2021_29586cb4}, conformal and orthogonal maps~\citep{gresele2021independent,reizinger2022embrace, buchholz2022function} as well as various restrictions on the sparsity of $\vf$~\citep{moran2022identifiable,zheng2022SparsityAndBeyond,brady2023provably,xi2023indeterminacy}.
+Methods that do not restrict the decoder must instead restrict/structure the distribution of the latent factors by assuming, e.g., sparse temporal dependencies~\citep{PCL17,slowVAE,lachapelle2022disentanglement,lachapelle2022partial}, conditionally independent latent variables given an observed auxiliary variable~\citep{HyvarinenST19, iVAEkhemakhem20a}, that interventions targeting the latent factors are observed~\citep{lachapelle2022disentanglement, CITRIS, lippe2022icitris, brehmer2022weakly, ahuja2022sparse,ahuja2023interventional,squires2023linear,buchholz2023learning,vonkugelgen2023nonparametric,zhang2023identifiability,jiang2023learning}, or that the support of the latents is a Cartesian-product~\citep{wang2022desiderata,roth2023Hausdorff}.
 In contrast, our result makes very mild assumptions about the distribution of the latent factors, which can present statistical dependencies, have an almost arbitrarily shaped support and does not require any interventions.
 Additionally, none of these works provide extrapolation guarantees as we do in Section~\ref{sec:extrapolation}.